Adrian Paul: Career

 Other films in which he has starred or co-starred are Dance to Win (1989), Love Potion No. 9 (1992), Dead Men Can't Dance (1997), Susan's Plan (1998), Merlin: The Return (1999) as Lancelot, Convergence (1999), The Void (2001), The Breed (2001), Storm Watch (2002), Nemesis Game (2003) Throttle (2005), and Phantom Below (2005).
 In 2006, he co-starred in the horror film Séance and in Little Chicago.
 A year later, Paul appeared as Ananias Dare in the Sci-Fi Channel original film Wraiths of Roanoke (2007).

-Also in 2007 Paul played the lead role in the TV movie Tides of War as Commander Frank Habley, a gay officer in charge of a submarine that infiltrates North Korean waters where he instinctively discovers a secret stealth North Korean submarine and destroys it.
-The fleeting moments of Commander Habley and fellow officer Tom Palatonia's relationship, played by Mike Doyle come to an abrupt end due to a fire aboard the submarine where Tom is killed while fighting the blaze.
+Also in 2007, Paul played the lead role in the TV movie Tides of War as Commander Frank Habley, a gay officer in charge of a submarine that infiltrates North Korean waters where he instinctively discovers a secret stealth North Korean submarine and destroys it.
+The fleeting moments of Commander Habley and fellow officer Tom Palatonia's (played by Mike Doyle) relationship come to an abrupt end due to a fire aboard the submarine where Tom is killed while fighting the blaze.
 Tides of War also costars Matthew St. Patrick of Six Feet Under fame as Lieutenant Commander Steven Barker.

 In 2008, Paul began voice acting the character of Patrick O'Brien in the animated War of the Worlds television show.
 He starred as Sir Francis Drake in the Sci-Fi Channel original film The Immortal Voyage of Captain Drake (2009), the futuristic thriller Eyeborgs (2009), and the thriller-drama The Heavy (2010).
 In 2012, Paul did a character voice-over in the Malaysian animated science fiction film War of the Worlds: Goliath.
 Paul starred in the 2013 science fiction film AE: Apocalypse Earth, a post-apocalyptic action-adventure film.

 In 2015, he made a guest appearance as Commandant Leitner in Strike Back.
 In March 2019, he joined the CW series Arrow in a recurring role, playing a villainous character named Dante.